 Draw on your Story

-You can also draw on your Story by tapping the pen icon at the top right of your screen.
+Depending on how your story editing features display, you may see a squiggly line icon at the top right of your screen.
+If you don’t see it, simply click the three dots in the top right, then click the draw button.
 Select a pen type, use the slider on the left to make your line thicker or thinner, select a color, and get to work.
-Note that you can tap “Undo” or use the eraser tool to remove unwanted lines.
+If you want to make the background a solid color, tap and hold down on the screen for a few seconds, until the screen becomes that color.
+You can also tap “Undo” or use the eraser tool to remove unwanted lines or colors.

 Add text to your Story

-In the example we’ve used here, we started out with a text-based Story, but you can add text to any Story by tapping the text icon (Aa) up next to the sticker and pen icons.
-You’ll be given the option of text style and color, including a background and foreground color for some of the text style options.
+You can add text to any Story by tapping the text icon (Aa) in the top right corner.
+You’ll be given the option of text style, color, transition and alignment, as well as a background and foreground color for some of the text style options.

-When you’re ready, simply tap “Your Story” or “Send To >” to share your Story with the world (or, if your account is private, with the people that are following you.
+When you’re ready, you can either tap “Your Stories,” to share publicly (or, if your account is private, with the people that are following you) or “Close Friends” to share with a select group of friends.
 Your Story will remain live for 24 hours, though you have the option to download it to your camera roll to save it or you can save it as a Highlight.

 Finally, we wanted to leave you with a few best practices to help you make the most of your Instagram Stories.

 Are you using Instagram Stories yet?
 What’s worked for you?
 What hasn’t?
-Drop a note in the comments below and let us know!
-Happy Instagramming!
+Let us know in the Animoto Social Video Marketing Community on Facebook.
+Happy video making!